Infrared Spectral Gap in a Gluonic Dark Sector and the Galactic Acceleration Scale: Introduction

+inferred from Planck cosmological parameters \cite{Planck2018}.
+We treat this numerical proximity not as a derivation, but as a phenomenological anomaly-sector matching ansatz.
+It identifies the QCD trace anomaly as a plausible microscopic organizing principle for the observed dark-to-baryonic abundance ratio, while its full cosmological justification would require a treatment of the non-equilibrium QCD transition, condensate survival, entropy production, baryogenesis, hadronization, and sector dilution.

+\paragraph{Second — dynamical gluonic condensation.} Through dimensional transmutation, the anomaly breaks the classical scale invariance of Yang-Mills theory, for which $T^\mu{}_\mu=0$, and introduces a quantum theory characterized by an intrinsic confinement scale, $\Lambda_{\rm QCD}$.
+In non-Abelian gauge theories, dynamical scale generation naturally supports the formation of non-perturbative condensates with dimensions set by the generated scale.
+By analogy with the superconducting gap and its associated Cooper-pair condensate, a strongly coupled gauge theory may support not only fermionic condensates scaling as the third power of the dynamical scale, but also gluonic condensates scaling as its fourth power \cite{Adler1982}.
+This suggests that a residual color-singlet gluonic component may survive as a dynamically distinct infrared sector.

+The present work addresses the collective level of this scenario.
+Rather than focusing on the microscopic origin of the gluonic component itself, we study its possible macroscopic infrared organization on galactic scales.
+A key phenomenological motivation is provided by the radial acceleration relation (RAR), whose tight regularity suggests that galactic dynamics may be controlled by an unexpectedly stable acceleration scale.
-The RAR exhibits a remarkably tight correlation between the observed gravitational acceleration in rotationally supported galaxies and that inferred from the baryonic mass distribution.
-The relation is characterized by a single acceleration scale of order $10^{-10}\,\mathrm{m\,s^{-2}}$ and a very small intrinsic scatter across systems spanning wide ranges of mass, morphology, and evolutionary history \cite{McGaugh2016, Lelli2017, lelli2016SPARC}.

-Although cold dark matter with a cosmological constant ($\Lambda$CDM) simulations that include baryonic feedback are able to reproduce similar trends \cite{Ludlow2017, Keller2017, Navarro2017}, within the standard framework, the RAR is not determined by fundamental parameters of the dark sector.
-Rather, it arises statistically from the correlated assembly of baryons and halos, and its apparent regularity reflects the outcome of complex formation histories \cite{Navarro2017, Desmond2017, FamaeyMcGaugh2012}.
+The RAR reveals a remarkably tight correlation between the observed acceleration in rotationally supported galaxies and that inferred from baryons, governed by a near-universal acceleration scale $g^{}_\dagger\simeq (1\text{--}2)\times10^{-10}\,\mathrm{m\,s^{-2}}$ with very small intrinsic scatter across diverse systems \cite{McGaugh2016, Lelli2017, lelli2016SPARC}.
+Although $\Lambda$CDM simulations incorporating baryonic feedback can reproduce similar RAR-like trends \cite{Ludlow2017, Keller2017, Navarro2017}, within the standard framework such regularity emerges statistically through baryon-halo coupling and galaxy assembly histories \cite{Navarro2017, Desmond2017, FamaeyMcGaugh2012}.
+If the stability of $g^{}_\dagger$ is confirmed by future analyses, notwithstanding recent studies questioning its statistical significance \cite{Julio2025}, it may instead indicate an intrinsic large-scale property of the dark sector.

-If the observed near-universality of the acceleration scale — despite recent claims questioning its statistical significance \cite{Julio2025} — is confirmed by future data, it is natural to ask whether such limited system-to-system variation can be explained entirely by baryon-halo coupling.
-A parameter exhibiting this level of stability across galaxies could instead point to an intrinsic large-scale property of the dark sector itself.
-From this perspective, the RAR is naturally viewed as the macroscopic manifestation of an underlying infrared scale governing the dynamics of DM.